brakkum/timelapse_eq/README.rst

  - The width of the output photos should be 500 pixels wide.
  - The start flag says give me the option to select a new start point for the EV changes.

+Without the :code:`--start` flag, the program will go on and not require any input from the user.

-With the start flag, something like this will pop up:
+With the :code:`--start` flag, something like this will pop up:

 .. code-block:: bash